mattmassicotte/ConcurrencyRecipes/Recipes/AsyncContext.md

         // While this recipe guarantees that `beforeWorkBegins()` happens before
         // `asyncExpensiveWork()`, if there are any **other** Tasks that are
         // created by the caller, there is no ordering guarantees among the tasks.
-        // This differs from the DispatchQueue.global.async() world, where blocks
+        // This differs from the DispatchQueue.global().async world, where blocks
         // are started in the order in which they are submitted to the queue.
         Task {
             // MainActor-ness has been inherited from the creating context.